dodopizza/sqlalchemy-kusto/.github/CONTRIBUTING.md

 ## Integration tests setup

 We have integration tests against real Kusto instance.
 To set up such tests you need to create `.env` file and provide your Kusto instance credentials.
-See [.env.smaple](../.env.sample) for more details.
+See `Integration tests setup` section of [.env.sample](../.env.sample) for more details.

 To run integration tests use one of the following commands: